Meda AB: Mergers, acquisitions and divestments

+Advent International for €750million ($926 million).

-On 20 July 2007, Meda announced an $800 million cash-and-stock deal to buy the New Jersey-based pharmaceutical company MedPointe from a group of U.S. investors.
+On 20 July 2007, Meda announced an $800 million cash-and-stock deal to buy the New Jersey–based pharmaceutical company MedPointe from a group of U.S. investors.
 MedPointe bought the diagnostics and drug businesses of Carter-Wallace in 2001, with the consumer product line going to Church & Dwight.
 The deal was completed on 22 August with Meda entering the US market.
 The new shareholders in Meda are The Carlyle Group, The Cypress Group LLC, and other US investors, who had a combined shareholding in Meda of approximately 7%.

 In 2014, Meda acquired the Italian firm Rottapharm Madaus in order to add consumer health products to their portfolio.
 Meda explored in 2015 the possibility of divesting its United States division, Meda Pharmaceuticals, to raise funds for expansion in other areas.